In

 though his brother certainly was.
 Benedict of Termes (Benoît

-of Montréal in 1207, the final debate in Pamiers
+in 1207, the final debate in Pamiers with Dominic

-contributary factor to the calling of athe Albigensian Crusade
+factor to the calling of the Albigensian Crusade by Pope Innocent

-is that Lords of Termes were constantly squabbling with
+that Lords of Termes were constantly squabbling with the Abbey

-hand this sort of dispute was normal at this period even
+this sort of dispute was normal at this period even for the most

 Following